 Citizen Communication/Input:If citizens wish to express themselves regarding a specific school, teacher or child, dialogue should begin at the level closest to the concern:Step #1: Visit with the teacher or guidance counselor.Step #2: Visit with the principal (If a school-wide concern, this becomes step one.)Step #3: Visit with the Assistant Superintendent.Step #4: Visit with the Superintendent.
 (If the citizen is not able to resolve the concern, he/she should request the person at that level to assist them in the process of moving to the next level.)Step #5: If all other avenues have been exhausted, the citizen may request in writing a hearing or meeting before the School Board of Directors.

 Citizens are invited to provide public comments to the Board as designated on the meeting agenda.
-You must sign up before the meeting starts to be called at the time designated on the agenda.
+You must come to the meeting location and sign-up.
+The sign-up sheet is available approximately 30 minutes before the meeting starts and you must provide your name and topic.
+Once the Public Comment portion of the agenda is reached, if you will be speaking, your name will be called and you will be asked to stand at the podium, using the microphone provided.
 Board members and the Superintendent will listen to comments from the audience.
 Since it is not a time for dialogue, the Board might not respond immediately to comments, but may, instead, ask the Superintendent to research the issue and respond to any questions individually, at a later time.

 Contacting Board Members Through EmailCitizens wishing to express themselves regarding policy, boundaries, finances, or other responsibilities of the Board are able to contact Board members.
 Email addresses are available at this link.
 Board members will discuss citizen concerns with the appropriate staff person.